 I wish Siddharth nailed his role in Enakkul Oruvan.
 I wish Vijay Sethupathy lost weight for Vikram Vedha.
-I wish Kamal Hassan tweeted as eloquently as he directs films.
+I wish Kamal Haasan tweeted as eloquently as he directs films.
 But their testosterone transfers to me and I am able to live with their “flaws”.

 So, how do you explain your love for Visu movies, while your least favourite Visu movie was Magalir Mattum?

 No no, I meant that as a compliment in my review.